This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-There are several ways in which the brain may develop abnormally: It may not completely develop; it may develop, but then grow in a way that is abnormal; it may develop and grow, but not organize in a way that is normal; and it may grow, develop, and organize, but fail to divide into the two hemispheres seen in normal brains.
+There are several ways in which the brain may develop abnormally: It may not completely develop; it may develop, but then grow in a way that is abnormal; it may develop and grow, but not organized in a way that is normal; and it may grow, develop, and organize, but fail to divide into the two hemispheres seen in normal brains.

 Diagnosing Cerebral Dysgenesis

 Depending on how severe the malformation is in a child’s brain when he or she is born, the symptoms and signs may be mild and barely detectable, moderate, or severe and obvious.
 If a brain malformation is suspected, doctors can use imaging scans, like MRIs, ultrasounds, and CT scans to image the brain after birth and find out if the brain is malformed.

 Symptoms and Signs of Cerebral Dysgenesis

-Some of the common signs that are seen in newborns with this condition are seizures, gagging and lip smacking, failure to thrive, and a low APGAR score.
-This is a quick test done right after birth to assess heart rate, blood pressure, reflexes, skin color, and muscle tone.
+Some of the common signs that are seen in newborns with this condition are seizures, gagging and lip-smacking, failure to thrive, and a low APGAR score.
+This is a quick evaluation done at 1 and 5 minutes after birth done right after birth to assess heart rate, blood pressure, reflexes, skin color, and muscle tone.
 A low score may indicate a problem in the brain.

-Sometimes the signs of cerebral dysgenesis are not obvious until a child has grown older.
+Sometimes the signs of cerebral dysgenesis are not obvious until a child gets older.
 This is especially true for cases of mild or moderate malformation.
 A child may not be developing at a normal pace, for instance, or may experience difficulties with crawling, walking, talking, and other developmental milestones.

 Cerebral Palsy and Treatment

-Cerebral dysgenesis is not a common cause of cerebral palsy, but it is possible.
+Cerebral dysgenesis is not a common cause of cerebral palsy.
 If a malformation in the brain is detected in a child it is likely that he or she will also be diagnosed with cerebral palsy.
 Brain malformations and cerebral palsy cannot be cured, but they are also not progressive.